ali-vakilzadeh/Sekke/docs/architecture.md

   - Upon sync, excess automatically transfers to the user's **online account** (linked bank-like balance).
   - **Scheduled auto-cash-out**: Online account can be configured to auto-transfer to Shetab-linked bank card (e.g., daily at 04:00 AM).
   - This is critical for high-volume receivers like taxi drivers.
-- **Token Lifecycle**:
+- **Token Lifecycle (Hybrid Chain of Spending)**:
+  - Received tokens are immediately spendable (cash-like UX).
+  - Marked as "pending confirmation" until relevant syncs occur.
+  - Backend uses provisional chain acceptance + grace period (48-72h) for delayed nodes.
-  - Tokens **freeze** (cannot be spent) if not synced past the deadline, but **do not die/expire**.
+  - Tokens may be frozen only for affected downstream users if orphaned chains are not resolved.
-  - Protects user assets during connectivity issues or exceptional cases.
-  - Once synced and validated, tokens are refreshed and unfrozen.
+  - Strong protection for honest users via issuer guarantee.
 - **Anonymous Wallets**:
   - Allowed with **max 5 coins** limit.
   - Must sync **at least twice per day**.